-Last Saturday 13 Coptic Christian workers from Egypt were kidnapped in Libya.
+Last Saturday 13 Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian workers from Egypt were kidnapped in Libya.
 A week before that, seven were kidnapped.
 According to reports from the BBC, they were abducted by masked gunmen in northern Libya.

 The BBC reported that eyewitnesses in the city of Sirte said suspected Islamist militants went to a residential compound late at night and asked to see identification papers.
 Christians were then separated from the Muslims before reportedly being handcuffed and kidnapped.

 It is the latest in a series of attacks on Egyptian Christians in Libya.